 You will never be forced into doing something that makes you feel uncomfortable.
 While your cat is in the hospital with us you can observe how we give the insulin injections.
 One of our nurses will demonstrate its proper administration when we release your pet from the hospital.
 You can return to our hospital for assistance in giving the insulin at any time.

 In order to simplify the process we will give you an insulin syringe that has been designed to be used with the specific type of insulin your pet requires.
 You will be giving insulin in a measurement called “units”, and not in ml (milliliters) or cc (cubic centimeters) as is commonly used in most syringes.

 The use of injections is very simple.
 If we are using U-40 insulin, then we use a U-40 syringe.
 If we prescribe 2 units of insulin, draw up the insulin to the 2 mark on the syringe and give the injection.
 That’s all there is- no calculations are needed on your part.

 Some cats require such a low dose of insulin that we have to dilute it for proper administration.
 A special diluent is needed for this, and diluted insulin should not be used longer than 2 months.
 A special syringe is sometimes used for dilute insulin.

-This is what a U-100 syringe looks like.
+This is what a U-100 syringe looks like, although routinely we will use a U-40 syringe.
 The needle is very small and sharp so your pet will not feel it during its injection.